 Best Restaurants in Arlington VA

-EAT:;The Liberty Tavern.
 A hotspot in the Clarendon section of Arlington, two floors overflow with lovers of Wood-Burning Oven Pizza ($15-$16.95; just $10 from 10pm-midnight), pasta – or in Liberty’s vernacular, “Macaroni,” and entrees from short ribs to black bass.
 Lots of wood, open kitchen, great food; a hit.

-Now, the family signs paychecks for 400 employees working in 11 Taverna properties (two in Arlington alone) throughout VA, DC and MD which collectively prepare ¾ million lbs of bone-in leg of lamb per year – more than any other restaurant group in the country.
+Now, the family signs paychecks for 400 employees working in 11 Taverna properties (two in Arlington alone) throughout VA, DC and MD which collectively prepare ¾ million pounds of bone-in leg of lamb per year – more than any other restaurant group in the country.
 For a tasty experience, take a cooking class, offered at Lebanese Taverna Market, Wed, Thurs.
 6:30-9:30PM, $65 per person includes instruction and meal.

 Three “Top Chef” Restaurants are side by side in Crystal City.
 Go to splashy Jaleo if you’re in the mood for Spanish Tapas, Kora for “casual” Italian with flare, and Good Stuff Eatery if all you want is a “Farmhouse Burger” and a shake.

-Where to Stay in Arlington VA
+Hotels in Arlington VA

-STAY: There are no cute or charming B&B’s or boutique inns in Arlington, but there are plenty of large chains here – from budget to luxe to in between.
 You’ll find clean decent rooms with heavenly bedding at the Holiday Inn/ Rosslyn.
 Though short on luster, rooms with outstanding views of the Potomac River, Washington DE and the Key Bridge are nearly half the price of the riverside Marriott Key Bridge and include complimentary parking and wi-fi.
-Ask for a King Suite on a higher floor facing the Potomac, and you’ll enjoy knockout views from two, count them, two, balconies!
-(Rooms start at $90 per night, King Suites at $120).
-At the other end of the spectrum, you can find a room at the Ritz Carlton Pentagon City (adjacent to an upscale shopping mall) starting at $179, and at Le Meridien for $140.